 Progress Notes is a podcast produced with practicing psychologists in mind.
 Episodes cover a range of topics that affect practitioners, including the financial and legal aspects of running a business.

 Throughout the year, APA Services, Inc. hosts regular webinars on billing and reimbursement, legal issues and other topics of interest to practicing psychologists.
-See below for links to register for upcoming webinars or to view past programs including access to the transcripts and slides.
+See below for links to register for upcoming webinars or to view a selection of past programs including access to the transcripts and slides.